A (terragrunt) wrapper around a (tofu|terraform) wrapper around ....

 # note that these files are typically applicable to all landing zones and stages!

-# this might lead to unexpected behaviour
+# so deploying this for all stages might lead to unexpected behaviour

 global_config_files: